-A cutting-edge plant for sodium hypochlorite production
+A state-of-the-art sodium hypochlorite production plant

 A sustainable and energy-efficient electrolysis plant

 See the press release here(in Spanish)